2025 Forward Leadership Program

 Pronouns: He/Him/His

-David Pan is a marketing and communication specialist by day, and a health and fitness nut and TV series junky by night.
-He is originally from Taiwan and has a background in multiple industries including education, hospitality, and for-profit and non-profit marketing.
-He is currently working as the Marketing and Brand Manager of Succession Resource Group.
+David Pan is a marketing and communication professional by day, and a health and fitness nut and TV series junky by night.
+He is originally from Taiwan and has a background in multiple industries including education, hospitality, financial services, and for-profit and non-profit marketing.
+He is currently working as the Marketing Manager of CMIT Solutions.

 Wylie Wan